Line & Verse - Chapters I & II

 Ethan exhaled shakily, realizing he’d been holding his breath.
 Mark laughed, oblivious.

 The rest of the afternoon was a blur of unpacking boxes and dodging overly cheerful upperclassmen offering directions.
-Ethan explored the campus aimlessly, trying to memorize building names.
-Everywhere, students were leaning against trees or sitting on the steps of buildings, cigarettes dangling casually from fingers as they laughed like they belonged here.
+Ethan walked the quad aimlessly later, trying to memorize building names.
+Everywhere, there was smoke: students leaning against trees or sitting on the steps of buildings, cigarettes dangling casually from fingers as they laughed like they belonged here.

 Eli’s head tipped back as he laughed at something a brother said, and Ethan felt that same twisting in his stomach again.
 He shifted uncomfortably, aware of how much he wanted to be closer, of how much he wanted to be noticed.